puppetlabs/iac/_lifeofinternatpuppet/post_40.md

 The following tickets were closed and many pages were made live on Confluence :)
 - [Ticket 1](https://tickets.puppetlabs.com/browse/IAC-1583)
-- [Ticket 2](https://tickets.puppetlabs.com/browse/IAC-1590) - A [new ticket](https://tickets.puppetlabs.com/browse/IAC-1656) was raised and is currently under review to add actions items for some of the missing pages.
+- [Ticket 2](https://tickets.puppetlabs.com/browse/IAC-1590) - A [new ticket](https://tickets.puppetlabs.com/browse/IAC-1656) was raised to add actions items for some of the missing pages and is currently under review
 - [Ticket 3](https://tickets.puppetlabs.com/browse/IAC-1621)
 - [Ticket 4](https://tickets.puppetlabs.com/browse/IAC-1626)
 - [Ticket 5](https://tickets.puppetlabs.com/browse/IAC-1584)